 All plan members receive:

-- Coverage documents are available online and may be mailed to the member’s home at the member’s request.
+- coverage documents that are available online and may be mailed to the member’s home at the member’s request

 In addition, members may receive: